|« PreviousNext »|

 (Optional) Click Snapshots in the navigation pane to view the snapshot that was created for the new AMI.
 When you launch an instance from this AMI, we use this snapshot to create its root device volume.

-If you have a snapshot of the root device volume of an instance, you can launch an instance from this snapshot.
+If you have a snapshot of the root device volume of an instance, you can create an AMI from this snapshot using the AWS Management Console or the command line.

 To create an AMI from a snapshot using the console